bruvellu/terebratalia-wnts/wnt.md

 <!--TODO: Make a proper revision of Wnt/Fz in metazoans-->
 <!--TODO: Pang2010-ds there was an expansion of Wnt/Fz in cnidarians.
 Check ctenophore expression.-->

-The short-range activity of Wnts and their ability to elicit cell fate and cell polarity responses in a combinatorial fashion depending on the developmental context, make the Wnt signaling pathways key players to generate cell lineage diversity and morphogenetic changes during the body patterning of metazoans [@Guder2006-fu; @Loh2016-pz].
+The short-range activity of Wnt proteins and their ability to elicit cell fate and cell polarity responses in a combinatorial fashion depending on the developmental context, make the Wnt signaling pathways key players to generate cell lineage diversity and morphogenetic changes during the body patterning of metazoans [@Guder2006-fu; @Loh2016-pz].
 Most metazoans have transcripts for ligands, antagonists, and receptors deposited maternally in the egg (@tbl:maternal).
 However, we observe a significant difference.
 While the composition of maternal Wnt ligands varies considerably even within brachiopods, the maternal load of Frizzled transcripts is less variable between species (@tbl:maternal).